49ochieng/EpiGuard-AI-Powered-Disease-Surveillance-and-Outbreak-Response-Agent-/README.md

 ## Overview

 **HealthGuard** is an AI-powered **Copilot Studio agent** designed to revolutionize disease surveillance, health data analysis, and outbreak management.
-Developed for the **Microsoft AI Agents Hackathon**, EpiGuard harnesses the full power of Microsoft's ecosystem to deliver a **proactive, intelligent, and secure public health assistant** that supports real-world healthcare workflows.
+Developed for the **Microsoft AI Agents Hackathon**, HealthGuard harnesses the full power of Microsoft's ecosystem to deliver a **proactive, intelligent, and secure public health assistant** that supports real-world healthcare workflows.

 ---